 You will be notified by letter, telephone, or facsimile of any discrepancies between the information provided on your application and the information the NMTCB is able to verify.
 Any unresolved discrepancies may cause you to be determined ineligible to sit for the examination and result in postponement of your examination or permanent disqualification.

+Your final score will be mailed to you approximately four weeks after the examination.
+No examination results will be given over the telephone under any circumstances.
 A request for withdrawal of an application that is received by the NMTCB office will result in total forfeiture of the exam application fee.

 You will be notified in writing of any item(s) necessary to complete your file.
 All completed materials must be received by the NMTCB office in a timely manner or you will be determined ineligible.
 It is to your advantage to submit your application early in case clarification is required.